Alnyz/Line-A/bots/README.md

 def notif_cancled(client, message):
     pass
 ```
+## NOTE: Example1 and Example2 this different methods, so if you have confused read more docs or contact me

 > TODO: i'll update features as soon as possible, if you and any idea or found some bug free for report